 Exposes high school students to career opportunities during a 6-week summer internship program with hands-on, paid work experience.

-Connects college students across the Midwest with other students and Indiana employers to solve a business case.
+Connects college students across the Midwest and beyond with other students and Indiana employers to solve a business case.

 MOVERS & MAKERS: EMERGING LEADERS